 - they cannot be a member of your workforce.

 Take a moment to review your contractual relationships.
 Are any of your vendors business associates and require a BAA?
 In the HIPAAtrek platform, you can create, negotiate, and sign BAAs, eliminating unnecessary back-and-forth with your vendors.
-Plus, we’re rolling out a NEW Contract Management Module to help you manage all your organization’s contracts in one convenient location.
-Contact us today to learn how HIPAAtrek can simplify your vendor management process.
+Schedule a Demo today to learn how HIPAAtrek can simplify your vendor management process.

 The goal of this five-part series is to show healthcare CEOs and CFOs that effective, HIPAA-compliant vendor management is vital to the finances, performance, and reputation of their organizations.
 Furthermore, healthcare organizations will see a positive ROI when they foster successful vendor relationships that yield high-quality, secure services.